 In compliance with:

 The drone market will grow exponentially over the next few years, especially the number of commercial UAV (drones).
-This will be associated with a corresponding increase in the risk of accidents caused by their operation, i.e. in addition to the functional safety of drones, it is key to minimize risks associated with their operation.
+This may lead to an increase in the risk of accidents caused by their operation.
+Therefore, in addition to the functional safety of drones, it is key to minimize risks associated with their operation.

-As of January 2021, the EU has standardized regulations for UAV, beyond the already existing SORA requirements, and ROSAS is prepared to support with its acknowledged competencies.
+As of January 2021, the European Union has standardized the regulations for drones, beyond the already existing SORA requirements.
+ROSAS, with its recognized competences, is at your disposal to support you in the evolution of these standards.

-Upcoming Cybersecurity Standards and Regulations require the consideration of cyber security aspects of complex, connected systems to ensure their secure operation.
-ROSAS supports its clients in consulting its clients to increase the awareness and skills to cope with industrial networks (Operational Technology) and information networks (Industrial Technology) associated threats:
+Upcoming Cybersecurity Standards and Regulations require the consideration of cybersecurity aspects of complex and connected systems to ensure their secure operation.
+ROSAS supports its clients to increase the awareness and skills to cope with industrial networks (Operational Technology) and information networks (Industrial Technology) associated threats: